Erratum to: A whole genome association study of mother-to-child transmission of HIV in Malawi

-The Research to this article has been published in Genome Medicine 2010 2:17
+The original article was published in Genome Medicine 2010 2:17

 A correction to: Bonnie R Joubert, Ethan M Lange, Nora Franceschini, Victor Mwapasa, Kari E North, Steven R Meshnick andthe NIAID Center for HIV/AIDS Vaccine Immunology.
 A whole genome association study of mother-to-child transmission of HIV in Malawi.
 Genome Medicine 2010, 2:17.

 We wish to report some corrections to our study , none of which alters the interpretation of the data or the conclusions drawn.
 After publication of this work we noted that the sample size required further clarification.